 - Exercise hard at lunch.
 This will also raise your dopamine and serotonin levels reviving your ability to focus.

 - See if you can stand during meetings.

 - Take frequent breaks to move your body, stretch and walk if possible.

 - Standing, walking or even pacing during important phone calls can help your brain stay alert and on topic.
-Obviously this is easier if you work at home, but anything is possible if you set it up that way.
+Obviously, this is easier if you work at home, but anything is possible if you set it up that way.

 - Mind your meds.
 If you take them, don't forget them.

-I have illuminated just a few of the challenges that present themselves at work.
+I have illuminated just a few challenges that can present themselves at work.
 Sometimes, no matter how hard you try to improve your performance, you discover that your job just does not play to your strengths.
 In these situations, we can explore your interests, strengths, personality, values, and aptitudes to discover a career that is more in line with your skillset.

 My professional training is through the ADD Coach Academy.
-ADDCA is the only ICF and PAAC certified coaching program dedicated exclusively to training ADHD coaches.
+ADDCA is an ICF and PAAC certified coaching program dedicated exclusively to training ADHD coaches.
 Working with me you will reach your most ambitious goals faster than you can alone.
 I will help you gain clarity and focus.
 Through increased accountability, you will experience a boost of energy, renewed passion and inspiration to succeed.

 If you're committed to creating a more fulfilling and meaningful life, I look forward to working with you.
 Contact me today for a FREE CONSULTATION.